chocolates/ETH-Algorithm-Lab/notes.md

 * _H1N1_ : add vertex information and face information
 * Odd route: use shortest path, not DP.
 * _Connecting Cities_: Find maximum matching on a tree.
+* _New tiles._ 1-d DP, but subproblem is also a 1-D DP.

 ---